 Progression of Loading

-1. You will start with open-chain exercises, in other words exercises where you don’t put weight on your foot.
+1. You will start with open-chain exercises, in other words, exercises where you don’t put weight on your foot.
 These exercises put very little strain on the tendon and are different variations of knee extension (straightening).
 Starting with exercises where there is very little to no movement (isometrics) and gradually increasing the range of movement of the exercise.

-2. Next you will start with partial weight-bearing exercises like wall squats progressing to normal squats.
+2. Next, you will start with partial weight-bearing exercises like wall squats progressing to normal squats.
 The other leg takes some of the weight during these exercises, so all of the load isn’t on your injured knee.

-3. After partial weight-bearing we start conditioning your tendon to tolerate full weight-bearing like lunges progressing to single leg squats and pistol squats.
+3. After partial weight-bearing, we start conditioning your tendon to tolerate full weight-bearing like lunges progressing to single leg squats and pistol squats.
 These exercises are only performed with body weight until your tendon can do these movements without pain.

 4. Now you’ll progress to loaded exercises like knee extensions against elastic resistance and weighted squats.
 Initially with easy resistance, but before we move on from loaded exercises you will do heavy, slow resistance exercises.
-This is important to change the tendon’s capacity to withstand loading which leads to long-term improvement in the your quadriceps tendon pain.
+This is important to change the tendon’s capacity to withstand loading which leads to long-term improvement in your quadriceps tendon pain.

 6. Running drills will be some of the last exercises before you finish rehabilitation.
-These drills will include acceleration and deceleration, rapid direction changes and a combination of running and jumping.
+These drills will include acceleration and deceleration, rapid direction changes, and a combination of running and jumping.

 Phases of rehabilitation